Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 The cost of living in Japan first depends on your lifestyle, location, and overall spending habits.

-A main aspect that can make living in Japan more affordable is the public healthcare in Japan, which is known for its quality and accessibility, and the cost of healthcare is typically lower compared to some other developed countries.
+A central aspect that can make living in Japan more affordable is the public healthcare system in Japan, which is known for its quality and accessibility, and the cost of healthcare is typically lower compared to some other developed countries.

-Besides that, rent prices are quite high in many of Japan’s most liveable cities, and food expenses, like groceries and eating out, are considerably higher than in other countries.
+Besides that, rent prices are pretty high in many of Japan’s most liveable cities, and food expenses, like groceries and eating out, are considerably higher than in other countries.

 Which city in Japan is cheapest?

-Fukuoka is the cheapest city in Japan, with the average daily cost is $140 US.
+Fukuoka is the cheapest city in Japan, with an average daily cost of $140 US.

 Can I visit Japan on a budget?